ChrisW-priv/PersonalVault/zettelkasten/Derivative.md

 # Derivative
 ## Definition
-Derivative if a [[Function in Mathematics]].
+Derivative if a [Function in Mathematics](Function%20in%20Mathematics.md).
 It creates a new function that checks how big of a change small "nudges" to the input change the output of original function.

 ## Notation
 For single input function $f$